 Everyone entering Mexico for the purposes of tourism, business, studying, or volunteering needs an FMM tourist permit.
 Only temporary resident visa holders, permanent residency visa holders, and Mexican citizens can enter Mexico without an FMM permit.

 Children under 2 years of age do not need to pay for an FMM.
-They will need a passport.
+They will need a valid passport.

 Before October 2015, there was an unofficial ‘free zone’ near the border where an FMM was not required if you were staying for 72 hours or less.
 This was never part of Mexico’s official immigration law but it was widely accepted.